alkacon/opencms-core/webapp/WEB-INF/updatedata/readme.txt

 caused by the upgrade if everything went as expected.
 Some exceptions may occur in case you have an advanced OpenCms installation with many customized classes.

-The update wizard will also do a full rebuild of all your search indices, and purge the JSP repository.
+The update wizard will also purge the JSP repository.

 The wizard will finish similar to the setup wizard.
 After the final confirmation, the wizard will be locked again (in the opencms.properties file).